ARTbio/GalaxyKickStart/docs/getting_started.md

 ## You need [git](https://git-scm.com/) installed
 ## Make sure that you have a recent version of [Ansible](https://github.com/ansible/) installed
-The playbook has been tested with Ansible stable versions 2.1 and 2.2
+The playbook has been tested with the Ansible stable version 2.4

 ### Install Ansible with pip